K-12 Teacher Interview: Why Educators Need to Make STEM/STEAM a Way of Life

 About Paula Perryman

 Paula Perryman teaches Grade One and Two in Tenino School District, Washington.
 Paula is a passionate, K-12 computer science and CTE Teacher with many years of experience in public schools.
-You can find her on TWITTER discussing the latest computer science news and connecting with like-minded peers at Tenino summits.
+You can find her @techchik_paula discussing the latest computer science news and connecting with like-minded peers at Tenino summits.

-I’m an edtech writer eager to spread the word about STEAM and coding.
-Having previously taught as an ESL Teacher and experiencing the same workload stress, I am passionate about creating opportunities for teachers to have the resources to create the best learning experiences for young learners.
+Niall is an EdTech writer eager to spread the word about STEAM and coding.
+Having previously taught as an ESL Teacher and experiencing the same workload stress, he’s passionate about creating opportunities for teachers to have the resources to create the best learning experiences for young learners.